DrMSAbdullahi/PBMC_RNASeqHCC_PH_Analysis/README.md

 A two-tailed statistical permutation test was performed using Python (version 3.10.7) and the Benjamini–Hochberg correction method was adopted for multiple testing using 'statsmodels' package (version 0.13.5).
 The \ac{fdr} threshold was set to less than 0.05 throughout.

-## Gene Diffrential Expression Analysis
+## Gene Differential Expression Analysis

 Differential expression analysis was performed using the `PyDESeq2' \cite{muzellec2023pydeseq2} package (version 0.4.4) in Python (version 3.10.7).
 Only genes with adjusted p-value $< 0.05$ (adjusted using the Benjamini-Hochberg method), and log fold change $\geq 1$ were considered as significantly differentially expressed.

 ## Pathway Enrichment Analysis

-Differential enrichment analysis of pathways was carried out using `Scipy' package (version 1.10.1) in Python (version 3.10.7).
+Differential enrichment analysis of pathways was carried out using the `Scipy' package (version 1.10.1) in Python (version 3.10.7).

 ## License

-Statement on License goes here.
+Copyright [Year] [Your Name or Organization]

+This codebook is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

+**You are free to:**
+- **Share:** Copy and redistribute the material in any medium or format.
+- **Adapt:** Remix, transform, and build upon the material for any purpose, even commercially.

+**Under the following terms:**
+- **Attribution:** You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+**No additional restrictions:** You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+This codebook is provided "as is," without any warranty or guarantee of fitness for a particular purpose.
+The codebook's users are solely responsible for their use and any consequences thereof.

+If you use this codebook in your research or publication, please cite the original paper:

+[Abdullahi, M.S.; Suratanee, A.; Piro, R.M.; Plaimas, K. "Persistent Homology Identifies Pathways Associated with Hepatocellular Carcinoma from Peripheral Blood Samples".
+Mathematics 2024, 12, 725. https://doi.org/10.3390/math12050725]

+For questions or additional permissions, contact [abdullahi.sirajo@udusok.edu.ng].

 #### References